-Welcome back to the Fit Dogs blogs!
-This is the last of the five fundamentals blogs.
+Welcome back to the Fit Dogs blog!
+This is the last of the five fundamentals articles.
 Learn two more advanced maneuvers below.
-If you’re just joining the Fit Dogs blog journey now, be sure to also read why to teach your dog some fun fitness skills.
+If you’re just joining the Fit Dogs blog journey now, be sure to also read 5 Reasons to Practice Fitness with Fido.

 Lateral stepping means that your dog walks sideways in shuffle steps – step-together-step.
-His spine stays neutral (fairly straight, not curved).
-To walk to his left laterally, he’ll have to move both left legs (likely one at a time) and then both right legs and repeat.
+Their spine stays neutral (fairly straight, not curved).
+To walk to their left laterally, they'll have to move both left legs (likely one at a time) and then both right legs and repeat.

 Use a hallway or other area with lots of space.
-It may be helpful to have your dog on a rug so you can align his front paws with the edge of the mat – this will allow you to see if he is going “straight” sideways and also give him some traction.
-You could also line up his front paws with a seam in the floor to ensure that you are going “straight” sideways instead of diagonally.
+It may be helpful to have your dog on a rug so you can align their front paws with the edge of the mat – this will allow you to see if they are going “straight” sideways, and will also give them some traction.
+You could also line up their front paws with a seam in the floor to ensure that you are going “straight” sideways instead of diagonally.

 To have your dog learn to laterally step left, start with your dog on your left side as if you are both looking in a mirror - this is similar to heel position.
 Then, take treats in your right hand and turn your body (not your dog’s body) 90 degrees so that if you took a step, you’d be walking into your dog’s shoulder.
 Put the treats in front of your dog’s nose as a lure, so you can quickly reward when they take a lateral step.